emnnipal/react-ts-vite/README.md

 # react-ts-vite

-Boilerplate for ReactJS with CRA and TypeScript
+Boilerplate for ReactJS with Vite and TypeScript

 ## Getting Started